servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 	•	they refuse the mark in obedience to the very Word that has been outlawed.

 SUMMARY — THE LIGHT THEME THROUGH THE WORD

 Across the Church Age, Word and light move together:
 	1	Spoken Word – Light walking among men; the mouth of the Head of gold.
 	2	Written Word – Light inscribed and carried by the hands of the silver chest and arms.
 	3	Hidden Word – Light veiled in the brass belly and thighs, preserved in darkness.
 	4	Printed & Published Word – Light running on the iron legs across the earth.
 	5	Kept Word – Light guarded by the Philadelphia remnant at twilight.
-	6	Forbidden Word – Light resisted and outlawed under Laodicean and end-time pressure.
+	6	Forbidden Word – Light resisted and outlawed under the daughter of Tyre and the beast system.
 The same Christ who spoke the first Sermon will speak the final judgment.
 The same Word that began on the lips of the Head will be honored in the mouths of the martyrs.

 This Word progression is the light-track of the prophetic image—showing not only where we stand in time, but how the Church’s relationship to the Scriptures has shifted in each era, from the pure sound of the Head to the opposed testimony at the very end.